-The Association continues to meet the requirements of the Open Meetings Act by complying with posting requirements for meetings of the Board of Directors and its subcommittees, as well as live broadcasting of meetings and archival of those meetings for later viewing on our website.
-Most recently, meetings of the Board of Directors were held on May 3, 2013 and June 18, 2013 in Austin.
-Additionally, the Legislative/External Affairs Committee met in Austin on May 8, 2013.
+The Association has met the requirements of the Texas Open Meetings Act by complying with posting requirements for meetings of the Board of Directors and its subcommittees.
+Pursuant to Chapter 2210.105 meetings are broadcast live and archived for later viewing on our website.
+Most recently, the Actuarial and Underwriting Committee met on July 25, 2013 and August 5, 2013 in Austin.
 All three meetings were broadcast live and are currently archived for viewing on TWIA's website (www.twia.org).